sarmba/sarmba/README.md

 ## Coding

-The majority of my code is done in python, with the rest in bash/shell scripts for linux.
+The majority of my code is done in python or R, with the rest in bash/shell scripts for linux.
 I am looking to branch into new languages, and willing to collaborate on projects for machine learning, artificial intelligence, and data analysis.

 ## Private Repositories